 We’ve written at great length on this blog about the many things that cause and can exacerbate acne outbreaks.
-We’ve also talked about how diet can contribute to this persistent condition as well the many options there are for lessening acne’s effects such as our acne clarifying treatment.
+We’ve also talked about how diet can contribute to this persistent condition as well the many options there are for lessening acne’s effects.
 However, among some of the most insidious causes of acne outbreaks are the medications that help us combat a number of illnesses.
 So that you can remain informed, here is a list of the various drugs that can cause acne.

 - Corticosteroids (like Prednisone): Used to treat asthma and other chronic lung diseases, cortisol is also produced by the body in response to stressful situations.
 However, Corticosteroids can actually stimulate the sebaceous glands, which can lead to acne outbreaks.
 Prednisone is used to treat a number of conditions such as arthritis, blood disorders, severe allergies, skin diseases, cancer, eye problems, etc.